How can I increase my transaction limits?

 - Limit level 3: 3,000 USD to unlimited.
 You’ll be asked to verify your bank account to reach this level.

-*Important note for residents of Florida, Arizona, California, New York, Massachusetts, Nevada:
+*Important note for residents of Florida and New Mexico:

 Due to state regulatory requirements, to increase your limit to 2,999.99 USD or higher, you must submit a copy of your ID.
-If you verify your bank account before submitting your ID, your limit won’t be increased.
+If you verify your bank account before submitting your ID, your limit won’t be increased until you provide your ID.
+If you've already done so, you'll be asked to submit a second/different ID to verify your details.

 Where can I see my limits?